holoviz-topics/examples/doc/make_project.rst

 running the build commands locally and submitting the evaluated notebook in the Pull Request.
-You **must** set the special option ``skip_notebooks_evaluation`` to `true` to let the system know that it should not try to build the project.
+You **must** set the special option ``skip_notebooks_evaluation`` to `true` to let the system know that it should not try to run the notebooks.